sketchc89/Simulated-Driving/writeup_template.md

 #### 1. Solution Design Approach

-#The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the NVIDIA architecture I thought this model might be appropriate because it successfully implemented an end-end steering task similar to this project.
+My first step was to use a convolution neural network model similar to the NVIDIA architecture.
+I thought this model might be appropriate because it successfully implemented an end-end steering task similar to this project.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-To combat the overfitting, I modified the model to include a dropout layer.
+I tried adding dropout layers to reduce overfitting, but I the car didn't drive as well with them and the validation set did not show overfitting, so I left them out.

 In order to balance my dataset I tried changing the sample weights so that turning was weighted more strongly than going straight.
 I divided the data into 10 bins, then used the relative number of samples in each bin to compute the appropriate sample weight.
 These sample weights were in the end not a great solution.
 The car tended to snake side-side when the weights of each bin were equalized.
 I believe the reason for this is because sharp turns are difficult to control in the simulator and the angles given to the simulator did not change smoothly.

 I tried a second approach by setting a maximum number of samples to take from each bin.
-I chose to use 50 bins and 500 maximum samples per bin.
+I chose to use 50 bins and 500 maximum samples per bin (25 and 250 for a smaller dataset).
 I calculated the percent of samples that would need to be deleted in order to bring the number of samples down to the maximum, then randomly deleted that percent of samples from each bin.
+The following show a histogram of unbalanced and balanced data.

+![Unbalanced data][unbalanced]
+![Balanced data][balanced]

 Then I randomly changed the brightness of the images to make the model robust to changes in brightness.
 The model was also trained forwards and backwards on the first track and the second track to try to reduce overfitting to the track.